gaw63800/Group-Project-2-4610/README.md

 ## Two meaningful questions:

 1. How does education level affect the levels at which survey respondents use tobacco over time?

   ![image](https://github.com/gaw63800/Group-Project-2-4610/assets/150155143/f68322fc-a75b-472d-a6a5-5f6149035670)

+Our question is meaningful because it is a topic that is relatively frequently researched.
+It is known that education level from middle to high school shows a very distinct age range, and age is a strong indicator of brain development, therefore, this question is more so linking age and brain development and using tobacco products.
+This is also a question that can be very useful for parents with children around this age; Some parents are very oblivious to assume “No, my middle or high schooler does not use tobacco products.”
+This display clearly shows that that is not true for many children of that age from this data set.
+In light of many recent campaigns to encourage open conversations between parents and their children about drug/alcohol safety, a display such as this will encourage parents to bridge that gap and join this movement of more open conversations about safety.

 ## Analysis & Results: